Senators discuss raising school dropout age, stop discipline report requirement for school performance rating

-Proposals to raise the age Georgia children can drop out of school to 17 and to nix discipline reporting from a required school performance rating were the focus of debate between state Senate lawmakers on Wednesday.
+Proposals to raise the age Georgia children can drop out of school from 16 to 17 and to nix discipline reporting from a required school performance rating were the focus of debate between Georgia Senate lawmakers on Wednesday, Feb.
+3.

 Students in Georgia public, private and home-school programs may drop out when they turn 16 under current state law.
 A bill sponsored by state Sen. Lester Jackson, D-Savannah, would raise the mandatory attendance age to 17.

-Both bills’ fates look up in the air after lawmakers on the Senate Education and Youth Committee flashed signs of support and opposition at hearings Wednesday.
-No votes were taken to send the bills to the Senate floor or kill them in committee.
+Both bills’ fates look up in the air after state lawmakers on the Senate Education and Youth Committee flashed signs of support and opposition at hearings Wednesday, Feb.
+3. No votes were taken to send the bills to the Senate floor or kill them in committee.

 Backers of Jackson’s bill raising the dropout age argued it would keep kids who abandon school from landing in jail and costing the state millions of dollars annually to incarcerate them.
 Jackson estimated it would cost the state magnitudes less to keep more 16-year-olds in school than to house them in jail.